-School shootings: What we know and what we can doDecember 19th, 2012 in Psychology & Psychiatry /
+School shootings: What we know and what we can doDecember 19, 2012 in Medicine & Health / Psychology & Psychiatry

 Since the early 1970s school shootings at American elementary, secondary and higher education institutions have been a painful reality for American society.
 After each incident – like the recent attack in Newtown, CT – there is voluminous dialogue about what can be done to prevent the next, such tragedy.
 But can anything realistically be done to prevent these horrific crimes?
 A new article¹ by Dr. Daniel J. Flannery at Case Western Reserve University, and colleagues, scheduled to appear in the January issue of Springer's Current Psychiatry Reports, attempts to parse out what we have learned from past events, and what we can do about stopping the next attack.